Get 80% off your plan for your first 3 months*

 Ecommerce definition

-Ecommerce is a business that sells goods and services online, handling all transactions digitally instead of in person.
+An ecommerce business sells goods or services online, handling all transactions digitally instead of in person.

 Service businesses also use ecommerce through online invoicing and digital payments.